 “Life sometimes gets so bogged down in the details, you forget you are living it.
 There is always another appointment to be met, another bill to pay, another symptom presenting…..
 We have synchronized our watches, studied our calendars, existed in minutes, and completely forgotten to step back and see what we’ve accomplished.”
 Jodi Picoult, author of “My Sister’s Keeper”

 No-one enjoys setbacks in life, especially when those setbacks feel as if they’re out of your control.

-So when it’s just you driving your business forward – trying to keep at it day in, day out – and all the small stuff gets in the way, isn’t it downright irritating?
+So when it’s just you running your freelance biz, trying to keep at it day in, day out, at times, the small stuff gets in the way – leaving you exhausted and overwhelmed.

 Here are some issues I’ve personally had to contend with and how I’ve overcome them.

 I’m sure there will be others that you will have encountered, but perhaps you can identify with some of these:

 WEARING MULTIPLE HATS

 Bookkeeping: For starters, being self-employed often means having to do your own bookkeeping – at least in the early stages.
 It’s an essential part of your business, yet it can daunting to the extent that you leave your bookkeeping to the end of the month, or worse still, the end of the year when your self-assessment or accounts are due.